 When you start using Oura, it takes up to 2 weeks for the app to learn your average values for recovery data such as resting heart rate and sleep balance.
 Once the average ranges are established, your daily readings are evaluated against them.

-If the app spots changes that have an effect on your average values, it’ll modify your range accordingly.
-This can happen for example if you get fitter and your average resting heart rate lowers.
+If the app spots changes that have an effect on your average values, it’ll modify them accordingly.
+This can happen, for example, if you become more fit and your average resting heart rate lowers.

 If you’re sick or unable to follow your regular routine during the first weeks of your Oura journey, it’ll show in your average ranges for a while.
 When you return to normal, it’ll take a couple of weeks for the range to normalize.

 Here’s how your Readiness, Sleep, and Activity data are scored.